OBJECT OF THE GAME

 How to bet

 The actions you can take during each round of betting will help you stay in the game when your hand is good, or get you out before you lose more money than you intended.
-Each action is usually paired with a verbal statement that clarifies the action to the rest of the players at the table.
+Each action is usually paired with a verbal statement.

 When playing poker in casinos, verbal statements are binding.
 If you make one that doesn’t match your hand gesture, you must proceed with the action that was spoken.